 My ethnographic research engages with conceptions and negotiations of work in the everyday, critical food studies, diaspora and immigrant workers, intergenerational families, and neoliberal subjectivity with a current focus on Punjabi diaspora communities.
-My dissertation fieldwork has been supported by the Wenner Gren Foundation and NSF Graduate Research Fellowship.
+My dissertation fieldwork has been supported by the Wenner Gren Foundation, the NSF Graduate Research Fellowship, and additional grants.

 Works